aallbrig/stock-market-words/README.md

             - [ ] (stretch) link to TXT format
             - [ ] (stretch) link to CSV format
             - [ ] (stretch) link to XML format
-        - [ ] One HTML data display page for all exchanges

         - [ ] (maybe) A-Z links are available.
 Once clicked, browser will scroll to that section.
 Makes it easier to navigate the results
 - [ ] Website (First Draft)
     - [x] Website describes itself